benvaljean/benvaljean.github.io/_posts/2007-05-31-Global_Address_List_not_updating_(Outlook).markdown

 -   Another option is to set the HKCU\\\\software\\\\policies\\\\microsoft\\\\office\\\\<version>\\\\outlook\\\\cached mode\\\\DownloadOAB setting to 0 on the client.
-This will prevent the OAB from being downloaded to the client and i belive outlook 2003 in cached mode will hit the GAL if no OAB is available.
+This will prevent the OAB from being downloaded to the client and in Outlook 2003 in cached mode will hit the GAL if no OAB is available.

 <!-- -->